ughe/par/README.md

 ## Tests

 Unit tests must be executed from inside the `tests` directory since they expect it to be the current working directory.
-For example:
+For example run `make test` or:

 ```
-cd tests
+cd tests && ./test_crash.sh
-./test_nc.sh
 ```

+The tests are demonstrations and have no assertions.
+Tests pass when they terminate and fail if they don't.
+All tests should print "Done" on the last line.
+Additionally, running `ps -ef | grep par` should yield no instances of the tests afterwards.

 ## Examples